 Solutions to Loss of Control In-flight

-Unfortunately, without any demonstrated ability to implement an effective solution commercial aviation will continue to be plagued by high rates of Loss of Control In-flight fatalities until a solution is found.
-Where CFIT can be economically addressed through the integration of ground proximity warning systems and synthetic vision instrumentation augmentation, technology does not currently offer a “quick fix” to LOC-I. Short of re-equipping commercial aircraft around the world with Fly-By-Wire flight control systems with all-attitude all-envelope flight control laws, an industry-wide technological solution to LOC-I is unlikely in the foreseeable future.
+Unfortunately, without any demonstrated ability to implement an effective solution commercial aviation will continue to be plagued by high rates of Loss of Control In-flight fatalities until effective UPRT is provided to pilots to mitigate the threat.
+Where CFIT has been economically addressed through the integration of ground proximity warning systems and synthetic vision instrumentation augmentation, technology does not currently offer a “quick fix” to the pilot related nature of LOC-I. An industry-wide technological solution to LOC-I is unlikely in the foreseeable future.
+Regardless of automation, pilots always remain the last line of defense for controling the airplane’s flight path.

 APS Addresses the Loss of Control In-flight (LOC-I) Threat